-Displays the CPU affinity of IRQs on the current system.
-Several options are available to narrow the search.
-For example with the -c option, you can limit the search to a specific CPU or CPU set.
+Displays or changes the CPU affinity of IRQs on the current system.
+The --set option can be used to move IRQs from one CPU or CPU set to another.
+With the -c option, you can limit the search to a specific CPU or CPU set.